gabrielnau/opentelemetry-clojure/README.md

 How to leverage [supported libraries, frameworks etc](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md) without running the agent ?
 - example: https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/okhttp/okhttp-3.0/library

-### How to get a Tracer

-- > Note that there is no need to "set" a tracer by name before getting it.
-The getTracer method always returns a handle to the same tracing client.
-The name you provide is to help identify which component generated which spans, and to potentially disable tracing for individual components.
-  We recommend calling getTracer once per component during initialization and retaining a handle to the tracer, rather than calling getTracer repeatedly.
-  This should be configured as early as possible in the entry point of your application.
-Keep in mind, this builder is not required if the agent is in use.
-- explain when using agent or not

 ### Understand which ContextStorage provider is used

 java agent: